wistia/wistia-open-docs/_posts/social-sharing.md

 Add these to the `head` of your website, and then share the URL of that page on Facebook.

 You're good to go!

+## Link to a Specific Time

+Want your video to start a specific time?
+Leo's here to help!

+{% wistia_embed hashed_id: 25hefujn0n?wtime=7s %}

+To share your video at a specific time navigate to the *Embed and Share* modal under the <span class="action_menu">Video Actions</span> menu.
+In the *Embed & Share* window, select the *Social Sharing* option at the top.
+Under the URL you'll see an option to "Link to a specific time."
+Clicking the box will automatically link to wherever you've paused the video.
+You can also manually edit the time stamp.